Wack0/maciNTosh/README.md

 * Cuda and PMU
 	* ADB keyboard
 * Flat 32bpp video framebuffer, set up by the loader.
-Both ATI and nVidia hardware is supported, although nVidia hardware is currently untested.
+Both ATI and nVidia hardware is supported, although some nVidia GPUs do not currently work.
 * Mac I/O internal IDE controllers, forked from OpenBIOS (**there are no drivers for PCI IDE controllers!**)
 ** The ATA-6 controllers used on some later Mac99 systems (Intrepid, U2) are supported.
 Please note LBA48 is not yet supported.
+* On pre-Mac99 systems, MESH SCSI controller.
-* USB OHCI forked from OpenBIOS (**broken, nonworking, and initialisation code commented out**)
+* USB OHCI forked from OpenBIOS (**on pre-Mac99 systems, broken, nonworking, and initialisation code commented out**)

 ## Drivers currently done for NT